Nicolas-Ho/SQL-Mastery/README.md

 ***

-### 3.Rank the athletes according to the numbers of medals they won.
+### Rank the athletes according to the numbers of medals they won.

 ````sql
 SELECT